borbware/unity-basics-course/programming/3-classes-methods.md

     return Mathf.Lerp(oMin, oMax, t);
 }
 ```
-Try to call the method from a gameobject!
+Try to call the method from a GameObject!

 ## Constructors
 * constructor is an optional function that is called when a class is instantiated